 A Tragic End to One of the Beauty Industry’s Brightest Minds

-Tragically, Truaxe died in January 2019 at the age of 40.
+Tragically, Brandon Truaxe died in January 2019 at the age of 40.
 No official cause of death has yet been publicly confirmed, but a report in Canada’s National Post says that “it is understood he fell from a condominium building near Toronto’s downtown.”

 Riyadh Sweedan, a Deciem employee who also said he lived with Truaxe and had been his boyfriend, told the paper, “I don’t think he jumped.
 I think he fell.”

-A spokesperson for the Toronto Police Service would not confirm any information about the incident, beyond that they had been called to Truaxe’s neighborhood of the Distillery District and found no evidence of criminal activity.
+A spokesperson for the Toronto Police Service would not confirm any information about the incident, beyond that they had been called to Truaxe’s neighbourhood of the Distillery District and found no evidence of criminal activity.

 Estée Lauder released a statement, saying: “As the visionary behind Deciem, he positively impacted millions of people around the world with his creativity, brilliance and innovation.
 This is a profound loss for us all.”